How to Choose a Room Color Scheme

 Fun-Loving Triad Colors

 Many people don't realize just how important paint is to their home.
-It can make your family and friends feel more welcome, or even excited, all with a touch of paint.
+You can make your family and friends feel more welcome, or even excited, all with the right color of paint.
 Use The Home Depot Mobile App or visit your local store to see our wide variety of paint choices to breathe life into your living spaces.